mose247/3D-object-detection/README.md

 :-------------------------:|:-------------------------:
 ![](https://github.com/mose247/sensor-fusion-and-tracking/blob/main/img/bev_map.jpg)  |  ![](https://github.com/mose247/sensor-fusion-and-tracking/blob/main/img/bev_detections.jpg)

 As expected, pixels corresponding to vehicles' roof or other high objects appear greenish.
-In contrast, highly reflective objects, as vehicles' rear lights or plates, instead a more bluish color.
-Finally, the red channel is more intense near the LiDAR's location, representing the fact that point density inversely proportional to the range.
+In contrast, highly reflective objects, as vehicles' rear lights or plates, take a more bluish color.
+Finally, the red channel is more intense near the LiDAR sensor, representing the fact that point density is inversely proportional to the range.

 ### Object Detection in BEV Image